Interactive Character Control with Auto-Regressive Motion Diffusion Models: Introduction

 \section{Introduction}

-The task of synthesizing high-fidelity and controllable human motions for virtual characters is a persistent and significant challenge in the field of computer animation, with broad implications for applications such as computer games, simulations, and virtual reality.
-The intricate nature of human motion, encompassing a vast array of styles and tasks, presents a formidable challenge for achieving high-quality motion generation that necessitates the prowess of sophisticated generative models.
-In recent years, researchers have drawn on the success of data-driven methods~\cite{ho2020denoising,song2020denoising,rombach2021highresolution,saharia2022photorealistic,ruiz2022dreambooth} utilized in text and image generation to address this challenge, achieving promising results in quality and diversity without depending solely on manual processes of experts.
-Notably, as highlighted in~\cite{tevet2022human,chen2023mld,zhang2022motiondiffuse,shafir2023human,zhang2023remodiffuse,raab2023single,huang2023diffusion,dabral2022mofusion,ma2022mofusion,yuan2022physdiff}, diffusion model has demonstrated its potential as a powerful tool for synthesizing diverse and high-quality motions.
-Under ideal observed conditions, such as accurately captured language descriptions or well-designed trajectories, diffusion model-based methods have demonstrated an ability to synthesize high-quality and diverse motion.
-However, the applicability of these methods for real-time controlling of virtual characters, such as joystick-based and goal-oriented control, remains largely unexplored and requires further investigation.
+Synthesizing high-fidelity and controllable motions for virtual characters is one of the central challenges in computer animation, with broad applications for visual effects, games, simulations, and virtual reality.
+The intricate nature of human motion, which encompasses a vast array of styles and tasks, presents a formidable challenge for high-quality motion generation.
+In recent years, researchers have drawn on the success of data-driven methods utilized in text and image synthesis to address these challenges ~\citep{ho2020denoising,song2020denoising,rombach2021highresolution,saharia2022photorealistic,ruiz2022dreambooth}.
+These methods have achieved promising results in terms of motion quality and diversity.
+Among them, diffusion models have shown great potential in synthesizing diverse and high-quality motion sequences.
+However, the majority of these methods employ space-time models to generate sequences of frames simultaneously via a single diffusion process ~\citep{tevet2022human,chen2023mld,zhang2022motiondiffuse,shafir2023human,zhang2023remodiffuse,raab2023single,huang2023diffusion,dabral2022mofusion,ma2022mofusion}.
+This approach inherently restricts the applicability of diffusion models for tasks that require real-time interactivity.

-In this paper, our objective is to explore the potential of diffusion model-based methods for synthesizing motions that can be effectively controlled on-the-fly.
-We propose a novel approach, the Controllable Motion Diffusion Model, for achieving this goal by combining the diffusion model with reinforcement learning techniques, drawing inspiration from prior research~\cite{ling2020character,won2022physics} in this area.
-Unlike previous works~\cite{tevet2022human,chen2023mld,shafir2023human}, our real-time control approach requires a motion diffusion model that can generate high-fidelity motion efficiently and adaptively respond to changing control signals.
-To this end, we redesign the motion diffusion model, named A-MDM, in an auto-regressive form that generates motion frames incrementally, rather than generating the entire motion sequence simultaneously.
-Our approach forecasts the next motion frame using only 16 denoising steps, which is significantly less than the 1000 steps used in previous works~\cite{tevet2022human,chen2023mld,shafir2023human} and thus can run in real-time.
-Thus A-MDM is suitable for real-time motion control situations with rapidly varying input signals.